AirBnb-Optimal-price-2/DS/README.md

 # **AIR BNB Price Optimizer**

 A webb app for predicting price of an Air BNB dependant on user inputs.
+Currently using a test Linear Regression model to test.

 ---
 # **Datasets**